 Aris Allen Men's Grey Corduroy Gym Style Dance Sneakers

-- Incredibly comfortable corduroy dance shoe version of a retro basketball sneaker.
+- Incredibly comfortable dance shoe version of a retro canvas basketball sneaker.

 - Suede bottom sole

 - Very comfy thick, molded, removable insole